josdejong/mathjs/docs/units.md

   plain unit (a unit with optional prefix but without value).
 - `toString()`.
 Get a string representation of the unit.
 The function will determine the best fitting prefix for the unit.
 The units value is rounded to a fixed precision.
-The precision is specified in `math.options.precision`.
+The precision is defined in the option `math.options.precision`.

 ```js
 var a = math.unit(55, 'cm');        // Unit 550 mm